JudeQuintana/service_monitor/README.md

 crontab service_monitor_crontab.txt
 ```

-Now the Service Monitor will run every 5 minutes and the restart services that are downed.
+Now the Service Monitor will run every 5 minutes and the restart services that are down.
 There's also a mechanism to prevent service flapping.
 It will shut down the script in the event that the services fail to start or stop and notify to investigate the service further.

 **Web Server**